ab-aruneswaran/ab-aruneswaran/README.md

 Data Science Analyst
 --------------------

 I am a Final year student at Annamalai University with a major in Computer Science And Engineering.
-My goal is to get a job in Data Science field after graduating.
-I am currently working with an Data Science Intern company as a remote worker .I enjoy solving technical problems, researching and developing Machine Learning Models.
-I am a quick learner with a fun, outgoing personality.
-In addition, I excel in my ability to work under pressure and handle stressful situations very well.
+As a dedicated Computer Science student, I possess a strong foundation in statistical programming, and machine learning.
+With hands-on experience in data preprocessing, analysis and model development, I've implemented predictive and classification models using Pythonand SQL.
+Eager to apply my skills to real-world projects and contribute to innovative data-drivensolutions.

 * 🌍  I'm based in Tamil Nadu ,India
 * ✉️  You can contact me at [aruneswaranab@gmail.com](mailto:aruneswaranab@gmail.com)